 Walker recently led a year-long trial testing a new treatment for in-stent restenosis (ISR).
 That condition occurs when the section of a blocked artery that was opened with a stent becomes narrowed again.
 A balloon angioplasty can stretch the artery back open, but much of the plaque stays behind.
 Dr. Walker's randomized, controlled trial confirmed for the first time that a special laser used in combination with the balloon is more effective.

-The EXCITE ISR national trial showed the Turbo-Tandem™ and Turbo Elite™, the only FDA-approved laser atherectomy devices, carry a 93 percent success rate over angioplasty alone, which carries an 82 percent success rate.
+showed the Turbo-Tandem™ and Turbo Elite™, the only FDA-approved laser atherectomy devices, carry a 93 percent success rate over angioplasty alone, which carries an 82 percent success rate.

 "The laser, as it touches the plaque, vaporizes it.
 Just like on Star Trek where it converts it into gas, it actually converts the plaque into a gas, which is then absorbed by the body," Walker explained.
 "This removes the clot, it removes the scar that's grown inside the stent, and it makes a channel."